 Visual Impairments

 Total blindness is the inability to tell light from dark, or the total inability to see.
-Visual impairment or low vision is a severe reduction in vision that cannot be corrected with standard glasses or contact lenses and reduces a person’s ability to function at certain or all tasks.
+Visual impairment or low vision is a severe reduction in vision that cannot be corrected with standard glasses or contact lenses.
+It reduces a person’s ability to function at certain or all tasks.
 Legal blindness (which is actually a severe visual impairment) refers to a best-corrected central vision of 20/200 or worse in the better eye or a visual acuity of better than 20/200 but with a visual field no greater than 20° (e.g., side vision that is so reduced that it appears as if the person is looking through a tunnel).
 Taken from Encyclopedia.com.

 Associations/Groups: